How is a Pressure Equalizing (PE) Tube Inserted?

 After PE tubes are inserted, prevent dirty water from entering the ear canals.
 Dirty water can carry bacteria into the middle ear through the tube and cause an ear infection.

-There is generally no need for ear protection for bathing, showering, or swimming in chlorinated water.
-When bathing, hair should be rinsed with fresh water from the tap.
-If the head is completely submerged in the bathtub, ear plugs should be worn.
+There is generally no need for ear protection for bathing, showering or swimming in chlorinated or salt water pools.
+If the ears are submerged in the bathtub, ear plugs should be worn.

 Drainage

-Since an opening into the middle ear has been created, there may be drainage of fluid.
+Since an opening into the middle ear has been created, any drainage (other than wax) from the ear indicates an ear infection.
 The drainage may be clear, yellow, orange, green, brown, pink or bloody.
 There may be a small amount of crusty drainage, drainage in the ear canal, or drainage dripping from the ear.

 Hearing